-These laws provide legislative branch employees with many of the same protections that employees in the private sector and the executive branch have.
-The CAA also establishes a dispute resolution process, administered by the Office of Congressional Workplace Rights (OCWR), that emphasizes confidential advising and mediation for the early resolution of certain workplace disputes and provides the right to pursue further adjudication of a claim either through an administrative hearing at the OCWR or in federal court.
+These laws provide congressional employees with many of the same protections as employees in the private sector and the executive branch.
+The CAA also establishes a dispute resolution process, administered by the Office of Compliance (OOC), that emphasizes confidential counseling and mediation for the early resolution of certain workplace disputes, and the right to pursue further adjudication of a claim either through a confidential administrative hearing at the OOC or in federal court.

-Who is covered by the CAA?
+Who is Covered by the CAA?

-The CAA protects over 30,000 employees and unpaid staff, including interns, detailees, and fellows of the legislative branch:
+The CAA protects over 30,000 employees of the legislative branch, including employees of: